esrinederland/CoolScripts/Upsert/Readme.md

 ...

 # upsert the features to the feature layer
-# the Python API returns a boolean value wheter the upsert operation has succeeded or not
+# the Python API returns a boolean value whether the upsert operation has succeeded or not
 success =  featureLayerObject.append(
     edits=featureCollectionJson,
     upsert=True,